pvcraven/2017_web_security/source/dos/dos.rst

 2. DOS attack identification.
 This helps with trying to decide if the request is real or malicious.
 This is not the perfect system but it can help.

 3. Prepare for DOS response.
-Using technology to slow down people connections or limiting each request to half a megebyte for example can prevent the attack from taking over and shutting down the service.
+Using technology to slow down people connections or limiting each request to half a megabyte for example can prevent the attack from taking over and shutting down the service.

-All in all There is not perfect way to prevent the attack.
-To me it works like cold and flu medicen its great stuff and help but you can still catch a cold even with medicen.
+All in all, there is not perfect way to prevent the attack.
+To me it works like cold and flu medicine its great stuff and help but you can still catch a cold even with medicine.
 [safe]_